 David L. Lawrence Convention Center Riverfront Plaza

 Formerly a staging area for barges and a downtown by-pass highway, the David L. Lawrence Convention Center Riverfront Plaza welcomes visitors arriving by boat, bike and foot.
-It directly connects the Convention Center to Three Rivers Park, Pittsburgh’s 13-mile downtown riverfront park system and the regional Three Rivers Heritage Trail.
+It directly connects the Convention Center to Pittsburgh’s 15-mile downtown system of riverfront parks and trails.
 The riverfront Plaza also offers additional public green space, native plantings and trees, and a boat landing.
 Visitors can access the riverfront Plaza via a scenic winding walk flanked by flowing waterfalls through the heart of the Convention Center.Get Directions

 Before and After Photos